Towards Deployable OCR models for Indic languages: Text Recognition using CTC Transcription

-Graves et al.~\cite{ctc_icml_2006} first used CTC to transcribe speech to text.
-In their work, features are extracted , along the time axis of the speech signal, in a sliding window manner.
-They use a window of size 10 milli seconds (ms) and a step size of 5 ms. A feature vector of fixed size is extracted at each instance of the sliding window.
-Each individual unit of the input sequence are referred to as a `time-step' or a `frame'.
-Unlike a 1D, time varying signal like speech, a grey-scale image is a 2D scalar valued spatial signal.
-Therefore, in order to form a 1D sequence of features, methods that use CTC to transcribe text from images, conventionally extract features along the horizontal axis of the image\cite{BLSTM_ICDAR, adnanICDAR_urdu_2013,crnn_arxiv}.
-We follow the same approach.
-That is, feature vectors in the input sequence $\mathbf{x}$, correspond to a sequence of horizontal segments of the given image.
-Similar to the original work~\cite{ctc_icml_2006}, an instance of the input sequence are referred to as a `time-step' or a `frame'.
-The horizontal extent of a frame varies based on how the features are extracted.
-The feature sequence, $\mathbf{x}$ is extracted in the same direction as the script is written.
-That is, for all the languages except Urdu features are extracted from left to right, and for Urdu features are extracted in the opposite direction.

-In summary given an image $I \in \mathbb{R}^{W\times H}$ (we work with grey scale images), a feature sequence is extracted as follows:
+Graves \emph{et al.}~\cite{ctc_icml_2006} introduced CTC for speech-to-text transcription, employing a sliding window method to extract features from the time axis of the speech signal.
+They used a window size of 10 milliseconds (ms) and a step size of 5 ms, extracting a fixed-size feature vector termed a time-step or a frame at each instance of the sliding window.
+However, grey-scale images represent 2D scalar-valued spatial signals in contrast to speech signals.
+Thus, approaches employing CTC for text transcription from images typically extract features along the horizontal axis of the image~\cite{BLSTM_ICDAR,adnanICDAR_urdu_2013,crnn_arxiv}.
+We follow a methodology similar to that outlined in~\cite{BLSTM_ICDAR,adnanICDAR_urdu_2013,crnn_arxiv}, where feature vectors in the input sequence $\mathbf{x}$ represent horizontal segments of the image.
+Each instance of the input sequence is referred to as a time-step or a frame, consistent with the original approach~\cite{ctc_icml_2006}.
+The horizontal span of a frame varies depending on the feature extraction method.
+The feature sequence, $\mathbf{x}$, is extracted in alignment with the script direction.
+Specifically, for languages other than Urdu, features are extracted from left to right, whereas they are extracted in the opposite direction for Urdu.
+In summary, given a document image $I \in \mathbb{R}^{W\times H}$ (grey-scale), the feature sequence is obtained as follows: